Hilary P. Gerzhoy

 Ms. Gerzhoy maintains an active pro bono practice, assisting clients on a broad range of civil and criminal matters.
 She has dedicated substantial time to representing victims of domestic violence in matters before the D.C.
 Superior Court.
 She serves on the Junior Board of the D.C.
 Volunteer Lawyers Project.

-Prior to joining Harris, Wiltshire & Grannis, Ms. Gerzhoy was an associate at Kellogg, Hansen, Todd, Figel & Frederick, PLLC, where her practice focused on commercial, multi-district, appellate, and antitrust litigation.
+Prior to joining Harris, Wiltshire & Grannis, Ms. Gerzhoy was an associate at Kellogg, Hansen, Todd, Figel & Frederick, PLLC, where her practice focused on commercial, multi-district, and appellate litigation.

 Before entering private practice, Ms. Gerzhoy clerked for the Honorable Kermit V. Lipez of the United States Court of Appeals for the First Circuit.
 She received her J.D. from the University of California Berkeley School of Law (Boalt Hall), where she served as Online Editor of the California Law Review and a teaching assistant for the Legal Research and Writing Program, and where she received the Prosser Award for Written and Oral Advocacy.
 She received her B.A. from the University of Chicago, graduating Phi Beta Kappa.